GuyTevet/motion-diffusion-model/README.md

 ## Checkout MDM Follow-ups (partial list)

+🥋 [CLoSD](https://guytevet.github.io/CLoSD-page/) - Real-time MDM controls the character in a physical simulation.

 🐉 [SinMDM](https://sinmdm.github.io/SinMDM-page/) - Learns single motion motifs - even for non-humanoid characters.

 👯 [PriorMDM](https://priormdm.github.io/priorMDM-page/) - Uses MDM as a generative prior, enabling new generation tasks with few examples or even no data at all.